att-innovate/firework/README.md

 ## Preface
 So, you want to build your very own hardware (HW) accelerator, or more precisely, HW-accelerated system.
 Perhaps this desire stems from bottlenecks in the software (SW) you routinely use, and the frequent coffee breaks are beginning to attract dubious looks from your coworkers.
 Another possibility is that today, your curiosity has exceeded a certain threshold, and satisfaction only comes in the form of a deep intuition for how sofwtare is executed by the underlying hardware in a given system.
-My last conjecture is that you finally got an FPGA-wielding embedded system and wish to learn more about which system-level optimization knobs are at your disposal.
-Regardless of the reason, you're here, and I hope this tutorial fulfills your needs as either a starting point for further extension, a template for your own HW accelerator project, or even as fundamental training.
+My last conjecture is that you finally got your hands on an FPGA-wielding embedded system and wish to learn more about which system-level optimization knobs are at your disposal or even where to begin.
+Regardless of the reason, you're here, and I hope this tutorial fulfills your needs as either a starting point for further extension of this work, a template for your own HW accelerator project, or even as fundamental training.
 For me, I'm just happy knowing that 15 months of work has helped at least one other individiual.

-While the knowledge and experience gained will be extremely rewarding, udertaking a project of this size requires commitment, perseverance, and the ability to debug without the assistance of Stack Overflow or similar forums.
+In this tutorial, we'll cover the development of a complete system - from desigining a HW accelerator block (implemented and running in the FPGA fabric) to system integration (with the CPU and system memory) to writing a device driver (which provides an interface to the newly developed HW accelerator) and ultimately, to modifications that need to be made to applications running in user space.
+While the knowledge gained and experience acquired will be extremely rewarding, udertaking a project of this size requires commitment, perseverance, and the ability to debug without the assistance of Stack Overflow or similar forums.
 The last requirement is a necessity (and a good skill to have in general) for two reasons:
-1. Development at this low level is not heavily documented.
+1. Development at this level is not heavily documented.
+A Google search for specific error messages might yield zero results.
+Perhaps Firework will spark a new wave of interest in system design by making the task seem less daunting and more approachable.
 The best resource to my knowledge for community support can be found at <a href="https://rocketboards.org/">RocketBoards.org</a>.
-2. This shows you really understand how things work.
-This is especially important when working with embedded systems where bugs could not only arise from the <a href="https://en.wikipedia.org/wiki/User_space">user space</a> applicaiton, but also from incompatible system libraries, a device driver, limited system resources, misinterpreting the timing requirements of handshake signals in a bus protocol, errors in your RTL code, and differences between expected and actual behavior of HW blocks to name a few.
+2. It shows you really understand how things work.
+This is especially important when working with embedded systems where bugs could not only arise from the <a href="https://en.wikipedia.org/wiki/User_space">user space</a> applicaiton, but also from incompatible system libraries, a device driver, limited system resources, misinterpreting the timing requirements of handshake signals in a bus protocol, errors in your RTL code, or (my personal favorite) from differences between expected and actual behavior of HW blocks.

 ## Introduction
 Firework is an open source *HW-accelerated system design* built for offloading <a href="https://developers.google.com/protocol-buffers/">Protocol Buffer</a> (protobuf) serialization from the CPU.
+That was a loaded sentence, I know.
+What this means is that in this project, I'll show you how to take software that's traditionally executed purely by a system's CPU and identify components of the software you wish to accelerate, develop HW that implements this function, build a system, and modify the software to run on the modified system.
 The five main components of this project include:
 - [protobuf-serializer](protobuf-serializer/): the RTL design of a "4-stage pipelined, parallel processor" that performs Protocol Buffer serialization, written in Verilog (along with testbenches), packaged as a Quartus Prime project.
 The nomenclature stems from four pipeline stages in the design, two parallel datapaths for processing varint and raw data, and a controller that consists of seven independent <a href="https://en.wikipedia.org/wiki/Finite-state_machine">finite-state machines</a> (FSMs).
 - [a10-soc-devkit-ghrd](a10-soc-devkit-ghrd): the Arria 10 SoC Golden Hardware Reference Design (GHRD) modified with the protobuf-serializer HW block added as a memory-mapped FPGA peripheral.
 This too is packaged as a Quartus Prime project with the main SoC subsystem being a Qsys component.
 - [driver] (driver): a platform device driver for the protobuf-serializer FPGA peripheral implemented as a loadable kernel module.
 This driver provides an interface for modifications to the protobuf runtime library and is ultimately responsible for relaying user space applicaiton data to the HW peripheral residing in the FPGA.